RMIT's School of Art is a hub for emerging artists, researchers and practitioners to engage with contemporary art and photography.

 As a seedbed for emerging artists, the School focuses on instilling sustainable self-belief and confidence in the next generation of Australian and international arts practitioners.
 It promotes a studio culture of making through arts practices that are self-reflective and are informed through critical enquiry and research.

 Set in the centre of Melbourne, Australia's cultural capital and consistently rated as the most liveable city in the world.
 Located on the traditional lands of the Wurundjeri people, the School enjoys a 130-year history of graduating artists, photographers and craftspeople with skilled hands and cultivated minds ready for both life and work.

+The School attracts students, staff and researchers from Australia and across the globe with a large cohort from the Indian-Pacific region.
 A highlight of the School's international reach is its ongoing partnership with the Hong Kong Art School, that has developed over more than a decade.
 The schools, teaching collaboratively, have offered the Bachelor of Arts (Fine Art) and Master of Fine Art programs in Hong Kong since 1998.

 The School supports teaching and research programs, artists-in-residence, galleries, public programs, international conferences, student and staff exchange, study tours and publishing — all with a strong inclination to community engagement and social transformation.

-Acknowledgement of country
+Acknowledgement of Country

-RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nations on whose unceded lands we conduct the business of the University.
+RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business.